 [Sidebar: Later, in 1879, the Bureau of American Ethnology (BAE) arrived from Washington, a division of the Smithsonian Institute.
 They focused especially on acquiring old material and objects used in religious ceremonies, which they believed to be more “authentic” and untainted.
 They bought up family heirlooms on the Pueblo.]

-In addition to social scientists, soldiers, new forts, and former Civil War veterans who wanted a new start entered the territory.
+In addition to social scientists, soldiers, new forts, and former Civil War veterans who wanted a new start.
 It also brought gold prospectors, ranchers, and outlaws.

-This must have been terrifying to the Pueblo people who would have heard by then news about what had happened to the native people living in the American Southeast, in The Georgia Gold Rush of 1830 that inspired President Andrew Jackson—a prospecting enthusiast—to sign into federal law, The Indian Removal Act of 1830.
+This must have been terrifying to the Pueblo people, who would have certainly heard by then news about what had happened to the native people living in the American Southeast, in The Georgia Gold Rush of 1830: which inspired President Andrew Jackson—a prospecting enthusiast—to sign into federal law, The Indian Removal Act of 1830.
 This legislation essentially removed all Native Americans from the entire Southeast of the United States.
 Most of you will have heard of the “Trail of Tears,” the name given to the Cherokee tribe’s forced march, but in all, there were 30 independent tribes forced to move to Oklahoma, to the most undesirable land in The United States of America at the time.

 Much of the Pueblo territory, including Acoma land, was acquired by the United States in 1848 when we won the Mexican-American War (1846–48; a war fought between the United States and Mexico which led to loss of about one-half of Mexico’s national territory to the United States).

 The Gold Rush of 1849 in California brought even more folks west to try their luck at prospecting for gold.